 Increase air movement through the Box plants by reducing the amount of times the box are trimmed.
 Regular clipping encourages denser growth, which is an ideal environment for the fungus to flourish.
 If your box is in a border or flower bed, best to reduce overcrowding and improve air movement by removing any other plants growing in close proximity.

 Avoid overhead watering as spores can be spread in the water droplets and damp leaves create conditions that the box blight fungus thrives in.

 Keep shears, clippers and hedge trimmers clean when trimming infected box to avoid spreading the box blight to healthy plants.
 Do this by dipping tools in a weak mix of bleach every so often when working, or apply to the blades using a trigger sprayer.
 One small capful of bleach to five litres of water works well.

 Treat the Box plants in Spring and Autumn with a commercial grade fungicide.
 Applications must be delivered by fully qualified operatives who are certificated by NPTC (National Proficiency Tests Council).
-Please contact us for more details.
+Please contact me for more details.

 Following this advice does not guarantee success at curing box blight but will certainly improve the chances of the Buxus (box) battling the fungal disease.
 Remember to continue with the fungicide treatments and good gardening practices even when your Box plants start to recover, to ensure the box blight does not return.

-Take a look at the two photos from a garden where we currently work.
+Take a look at the two photos from a garden where I currently work.
 The first photo was taken in early Spring and shows box hedging badly affected by box blight.
 The second photo was taken a year later in early Summer, after treatment with fungicides.
 The Box plants have recovered really well and although there are still a few signs of box blight, the hedge is looking stronger, healthier and with lots of encouraging new growth.